Let the countdown begin! Christmas is coming up soon, and what a great way to celebrate surviving the year. Let’s spread Love, Joy, and Cheer!

 - Pick up a side hustle that can bring in some extra money.

 - Sell some things that you don’t need anymore online.

 - Give up some things for a while.
 For example, if you budget $100 for entertainment every month, you could skip going out.

 Christmas shouldn’t be all about money.
 Instead of buying presents, share memorable experiences with your loved ones.

 In my family, we have started to do just this.
 What’s better than wearing candy cane pajamas, having fun playing games, watching Christmas movies, and eating snacks?

 Christmas Savings Challenge

 Having a plan is a good way to start saving for Christmas.
-That’s why I’ve created this free weekly Christmas savings plan printable.
+That’s why I’ve created these free weekly Christmas savings plan printables.
 Just click to download the PDF below.

 Related Posts: As you’re preparing for Christmas, here are some tips to have a cheap Thanksgiving dinner before that!